07 Jan 2019: A Year in Review

 The Great Fish Community Challenge finished with another record year, raising over $2.8 million for 53 charities.
 The Community Foundation awarded a 49% match on the first $20,000 raised by each nonprofit amounting to an additional $9,800 on top of the public donations each nonprofit received.

-32 nonprofits received a total of $89,000 through the Community Grant Program in 2019.
+In 2019, 32 nonprofits received a total of $89,000 through the Community Grant Program.
 Nonprofits applied for up to $4,000 in funding and applications were accepted in both spring and fall.
 Another $37,000 was awarded through the Discretionary Grant Program.
 The Major Community Project Grant Program awarded $30,000 to the Stumptown Ice Den for the purchase of an electric Zamboni.

 What’s in store for 2020?